 The following courses are the minimum required by most dental schools and Cleveland State University for successfully completing a bachelor’s degree.
 There are two dental schools in the state of Ohio, Case School of Dental Medicine and The Ohio State University College of Dentistry.
 Prerequisite coursework for dental schools varies.
 The American Dental Association provides information about dental school admission requirements.

 It is highly recommended that you make an appointment with your pre-professional advisor prior to enrolling in any prerequisites for dental school.
 A pre-professional advisor will review your plans, your progress and discuss future courses of action.
-Contact the Coordinator of Pre-Professional Medical Programs with questions or to schedule an advising appointment, 216.687.9321.
+Contact the Coordinator of Pre-Professional Health Programs with questions or to schedule an advising appointment, 216.687.9321.

 Cleveland State Undergraduate courses